microsoft/vscode-docs/docs/java/java-tutorial.md

 * [AdoptOpenJDK](https://adoptopenjdk.net/)
 * [Azul Zulu for Azure - Enterprise Edition](https://www.azul.com/downloads/azure-only/zulu/)

-### Configuring Your Development Environment to Use a JDK
+### Configuring your development environment to use a JDK

 Your development environment needs to know where the JDK is located.
 A common way to do this is [setting the value of the `JAVA_HOME` system environment variable](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) to the install location of the JDK, for example, `C:\Program Files\Java\jdk-13.0.2`.
 Or if you want to configure only VS Code to use the JDK, use the `java.home` setting in [VS Code's User or Workspace settings](/docs/getstarted/settings.md).

-To help you get started quickly, we created a special [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win).
+To help you get started quickly, there is a special [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win).

 > **Note**: The installer is currently only available for Windows.
 For other operating systems, you will need to manually install a JDK, VS Code, and Java extensions.
 We're working on the macOS version.
 Please stay tuned.

 The package can be used as a clean install, or you can also use it to update an existing development environment to add Java or VS Code.
-After you've [downloaded](https://aka.ms/vscode-java-installer-win) and opened it, it automatically tries to detect a JDK, VS Code, and essential Java extensions.
+After you've [downloaded](https://aka.ms/vscode-java-installer-win) and opened it, the installer automatically tries to detect a JDK, VS Code, and essential Java extensions.
 During install, it downloads the stable versions of those tools from trusted online sources then installs and configures them.

 ![Detect Environment](images/java-tutorial/detect-eng.png)